-It should therefore be high on the agenda to put one’s own value chain to the test and to scrutinize the control processes of the supply chain.
+In 2024, it should therefore be high on the agenda to put our own value chain to the test and scrutinize the management processes of the supply chain.
 However, this requires a structured, objective approach and knowledge of the latest innovative technologies in supply chain management (SCM).

 Outsourcing logistics – what are the pros and cons?

 The trend to outsource logistics services to external service providers had valid reasons many years ago and peaked in 2005.
 The biggest advantage of logistics outsourcing was the focus on the company’s own core competencies and the lower fixed costs.
-In most cases, external service providers can hire their staff at more favorable conditions and react more flexibly to changes & specific requirements with the help of temporary workers.
+In most cases, external service providers can hire their staff on more favorable terms and react more flexibly to changes and specific requirements with the help of temporary workers.

 Similarly, in some regions of Germany it is difficult to find suitable logistics specialists.
 This is a not inconsiderable challenge for companies’ human resources management.
 Another reason why many companies outsourced logistics along with their requirements.